ck-zhang/px/docs/legacy/quickstart.md

 - `px workspace list --json` enumerates `[tool.px.workspace].members` so you can script against the `details.workspace.members` array.
 - `px workspace verify` fails when any member is missing its manifest/lock (or the lock is stale).
-Re-running `px install` inside the affected member(s) restores a clean state.
+Re-running `px sync` inside the affected member(s) restores a clean state.
-- `px workspace install` rewrites missing/out-of-date locks for every member.
+- `px workspace sync` rewrites missing/out-of-date locks for every member.
   Pass `--frozen` to verify the entire workspace without touching the files.
 - `px workspace tidy` is a read-only drift check that fails when any member is missing its lock or has drift; run it after bulk installs to confirm everything